burugo/cursorrules/planner-executor.md

 *   **Reflect briefly on completed work in "Executor's Feedback".** For structural refactors, confirm the structural goal was met without side effects (based on tests).
 For other tasks, comment on quality aspects (e.g., scalability, maintainability) if relevant.
 Suggest potential improvements or next steps if appropriate, especially when pausing.
 *   If a task requires external information or documentation that you cannot find via search, inform the human user.
 *   Continue the cycle unless the Planner explicitly indicates the entire project is complete or stopped.
 Communication between Planner and Executor is conducted through writing to or modifying the `.cursor/scratchpad.md` file.
+*   **Scratchpad Archiving:**
+    1.  **Tracking:** The system coordinator must internally track the number of completed *major tasks*.
+A major task is defined as a top-level item listed in the "High-level Task Breakdown" section, considered complete when all its associated sub-tasks are finished and verified.
+    2.  **Trigger:** Upon the confirmed completion of every **10** major tasks, the coordinator will initiate an archiving procedure *before* proceeding with any new tasks.
+    3.  **Archiving Steps:**
+        *   Determine the next sequential archive index number (e.g., 00, 01, 02...).
+        *   Rename the current `.cursor/scratchpad.md` file to `.cursor/scratchpad_XX.md`, where `XX` is the determined two-digit index.
+        *   Create a new, empty `.cursor/scratchpad.md` file.
+        *   **Copy** the following sections *from the just-archived file* into the **new** `.cursor/scratchpad.md`:
+            *   The entire "Background and Motivation" section.
+            *   The list of top-level **major tasks** from the "High-level Task Breakdown" section (sub-task details listed under each major task in the old scratchpad are *not* copied over).
+This preserves the historical scope of major objectives.
+The status of these major tasks will be reflected in the newly initialized "Project Status Board".
+            *   The "Lessons" section.
+            *   The "User Specified Lessons" section.
+        *   Initialize the "Project Status Board" and "Executor's Feedback or Assistance Requests" sections as empty or with their default templates in the new `scratchpad.md`.
+The status board should reflect the *remaining, incomplete* major tasks identified from the copied list.
+        *   Reset the internal major task completion counter (for the *next* batch of 10).
+    4.  **Continuation:** Once the new scratchpad is set up, the workflow continues as normal.

 ## Please note: